semperton/routing/README.md

 ## Placeholder

 You can substitute parts of a route with placeholders.
-They start with a colon followed by a identifier:validator combination:
+They start with a colon followed by an identifier:validator combination:
 ```
 :path -- no validator
 :id:d -- digit validator
 :name:w -- word validator
 ```

+Note that a placeholder MUST take up everything between two slashes e.g. ```/blog/:category/:id:d```.
+Multiple substitutions like ```/:file.:ext``` are not allowed.
+You should consider custom validators instead.

 ## Validators